-Sec.
-804.020. - Class 1.
-Driveway approach permit.
+SRC-804.020- Class 1.
+Driveway approach permit

-(a) Required.
-A Class 1 driveway approach permit is required for:

-- (1) A driveway approach onto a local or collector street providing access to a single family, two family, three family, or four family use. - (2) A driveway approach for any land-locked lot or parcel providing access onto a local or collector street, unless the driveway is part of an existing shared access. - (3) A driveway approach providing access to a corner lot that abuts only local or collector streets, where the driveway approach will provide access onto the street with the lower street classification. - (4) Maintenance, repair, or replacement of an existing permitted driveway approach, other than maintenance, repair, or replacement that is part of, or needed for, redevelopment of commercial or industrially zoned property.
+- A. Required.
+A Class 1 driveway approach permit is required for: - 1.
+A driveway approach onto a local or collector street providing access to a single family, two family, three family, or four family use. - 2.
+A driveway approach onto an arterial street providing access to an existing single family, two family, three family, or four family use. - 3.
+A driveway approach onto an arterial street providing access to a proposed single family, two family, three family, or four family use on an existing lot created prior to March 16, 2022. - 4.
+A driveway approach for any land-locked lot or parcel providing access onto a local or collector street, unless the driveway is part of an existing shared access. - 5.
+Maintenance, repair, or replacement of an existing permitted driveway approach, other than maintenance, repair, or replacement that is part of, or needed for, redevelopment of commercial or industrially zoned property.

-Applicant Response: All driveways to single-family homes within this development shall be evaluated for compliance with standards prior to issuance of a building permit.
+Applicant Response: All driveways to each townhouse within this development shall be evaluated for compliance with standards prior to issuance of a building permit.
 Separate driveway approach permits are proposed to be filed prior to construction of any driveway.
 The criteria are met.